 For those of us fortunate to experience this magic, it recharges our batteries and invigorates the soul, reminding us to appreciate what we can while we can, for it will be different tomorrow and we may not be here.
 Every day is indeed something new.
 The past and the future meaningless abstracts to the here and now demanding our attention.
 Reminding us to appreciate what we have and where we are at this moment.
 Reminding us there’s no time like the present.

 Here are a few photos mostly from my morning walks with my wife along the waterfront of downtown Zihuatanejo.

 Here are a couple of wide-angle panoramas I took of Zihuatanejo Bay in the morning.
 You can move them right and left as well as zoom in.
-I recommend clicking on the button in the upper right-hand corner of the images to see them full screen.
+Once you open them I recommend clicking on the “expand” arrows in the upper right corner to see them full screen.

 Long morning shadows on the downtown beach called Playa Principal

 Fishermen following pelicans during a feeding frenzy that started at Playa Principal and ended at Playa La Madera